Gazerb/PeakMotion/README.md

 <ul>
     <li>HTML</li>
     <li>CSS</li>
-    <li>JavaScript - Imported from Bootstrap and used for the hamberger menu</li>
+    <li>JavaScript - Imported from Bootstrap and used for the hamburger menu</li>
 </ul>

 ## websites used
 <ul>
     <li>Am I Responsive (http://ami.responsivedesign.is/).
 This was used to create the mock up image at the top of this readme document</li>
     <li>Bootstrap (https://getbootstrap.com/).
-Used for website layout, responsiveness and hamberger menu</li>
+Used for website layout, responsiveness and hamburger menu</li>
     <li>Code Institute (https://codeinstitute.net/).
 Modules and walk-through projects have been used and copied in this project</li>
     <li>Coolors (https://coolors.co/7ae9f0-04c6d3-fafafa-0420d4-000000).
 Used to create website colour scheme and palette</li>
     <li>Font Awesome (https://fontawesome.com/).
 Used for icons within website</li>